LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Docker Installation](http://127.0.0.1/assets/lab2-12.png)

 ### 4. Check Docker Version
-After the Docker service is installed and enabled, we verify that Docker is working properly by checking its version:
+After the Docker service is installed and enabled, we can verify that Docker is working properly by checking its version:
 ```bash
 docker --version
 ```

-This command prints out the installed version of Docker, confirming that it's working correctly.
+This command prints out the installed version of Docker, confirming that it's functional.

 ![Docker Version Check](http://127.0.0.1/assets/lab2-13.png)